 - The top three index elements’ rising weight should not exceed 65%.

 - Trading frequency should be at least 80% when referring to individual index members.

-- Liquid schemes must have at least 20% of their assets in liquid assets such as treasury loans, government securities, cash, and so on.
+- Liquid schemes must have at least 20% of their assets in liquid assets such as treasury loans, government securities, cash, among others.

-One of the most significant markers of a country’s economic health is the stock market.
-The number of participants will decrease if individuals lose trust in the market.
+The most significant marker of a country’s economic health is the stock market.
+The number of people participating in trading will decrease if individuals lose trust in the market.
 Furthermore, the country will begin to lose FDIs and FIIs, significantly reducing the country’s foreign exchange inflows.

-Stock markets began to improve and become more transparent once SEBI took over.
-Nonetheless, certain securities mark frauds have occurred even after SEBI took over.
+Stock markets began to improve and become more transparent when SEBI took over.
+However, certain securities mark frauds have occurred even after SEBI took over.

-Even now, because of the role of SEBI, unfair practices occur in the Indian stock market on a somewhat infrequent basis.
+SEBI has considerably clamped down on unfair practices in the Indian stock market on an infrequent basis.
 Furthermore, the legislation and regulations governing the security market are changed regularly.
-As a result, SEBI’s authority is becoming increasingly strict day by day.
+Therefore, SEBI’s authority is becoming increasingly strict by the day.